 Diet | Omnivorous |

-One of the most common and popular fish among cichlids is the keyhole cichlid.
-They are known for their friendly and compatible nature among other fish.
+One of cichlids’ most common and popular fish is the keyhole cichlid.
+They are known for their friendly and compatible nature with other fish.

 These cichlids are not that large and are very easy to care for.
 They get their name from the cluster keyhole-like shape around the tail.

-Keyhole cichlids might not top the best-selling list due to its dull color but don’t underestimate it with that.
+Keyhole cichlids might not top the best-selling list due to their dull color, but don’t underestimate that.

-Odds always stand out no matter what, that’s what helped these cichlids to be a better choice in fishkeeping.
+Odds always stand out no matter what; that’s what helped these cichlids be a better choice in fishkeeping.

-They are so peaceful yet so uniquely beautiful with an amazing personality.
-Moreover, these large fish tend to mind their own business making them ideal for a community tank.
+They are so peaceful yet so uniquely beautiful with amazing personalities.
+Moreover, these large fish tend to mind their own business, ideal for a community tank.

-Large yet intelligent among the cichlids, these keyholes have their own identity and compatibility.
-You can keep them with most of the calm fish with no issues whatsoever.
+These keyholes are large yet intelligent among the cichlids and have their own identity and compatibility.
+You can keep them with the calmest fish with no issues whatsoever.

-Their ideal tank mates are Rainbow cichlids, Corydoras, Gourami, platies, and many more.
-Avoid keeping any large aggressive fish along with them as these peaceful fish will not fight back.
+Their ideal tank mates are Rainbow cichlids, Corydoras, Gourami, platies, etc. Avoid keeping any large, aggressive fish with them, as these peaceful fish will not fight back.

 Common Plecostomus